iorchard/keycloak_openldap/openldap-ansible/README.rst

 * The first node is the ansible deployer.
-* Ansible user in every node has a sudo privilege.
-  If the sudo privilege without NOPASSWD, we will use vault_sudo_pass in ansible vault.
+* Ansible user in every node has a sudo privilege. we will use vault_sudo_pass in ansible vault for sudo password.
 * Ansible user in every node has the same password.
   We will use vault_ssh_pass in ansible vault.
 * All nodes should be in /etc/hosts on every node.::